microsoft/rushjs.io-website/pages/configs/rush_json.md

    */
   // "projectFolderMinDepth": 2,
   // "projectFolderMaxDepth": 2,

   /**
+   * Today the npmjs.com registry enforces fairly strict naming rules for packages, but in the early
+   * days there was no standard and hardly any enforcement.
+A few large legacy projects are still using
+   * nonstandard package names, and private registries sometimes allow it.
+Set "allowMostlyStandardPackageNames"
+   * to true to relax Rush's enforcement of package names.
+This allows upper case letters and in the future may
+   * relax other rules, however we want to minimize these exceptions.
+Many popular tools use certain punctuation
+   * characters as delimiters, based on the assumption that they will never appear in a package name; thus if we relax
+   * the rules too much it is likely to cause very confusing malfunctions.
+   *
+   * The default value is false.
+   */
+  // "allowMostlyStandardPackageNames": true,

+  /**
    * This feature helps you to review and approve new packages before they are introduced